-

 Sonia Sotomayor

-Supreme court judge has used her experience of the real world in her rulings
+Supreme court judge has used her experience of the real world in her

 -